01

 Strategic Partners

-CMR’s subsidiary has a portfolio of wholly owned assets and a number of earn-in agreements.
+CMR’s subsidiary has a portfolio of wholly owned assets and CMR has signed a flagship earn-in agreement.

-CMR’s ESG strategy includes building relatively small operations that local communities are comfortable with, and which would only be scaled-up given strong support.
+CMR’s ESG strategy includes building relatively small operations that local communities are comfortable with, and which would be scaled-up over time.

 High Quality Assets